The WISER approach to sustainability implements a least-cost strategy to establish innovative and advanced initiatives that:

 Our long-term approach includes reducing the dependence of the global energy system on carbon by using renewable sources such as solar photovoltaic, concentrated solar, geothermal, and wind energy along with developing a comprehensive program in energy storage.

-WISER is well on the way to establishing a national and international reputation for the University in the energy and water sustainability area that is of global interest—representing one of the major issues that the world is facing today and will continue to face in the future.
-To date, WISER has launched a number of collaborative educational and research programs including microgrid, energy efficiency and energy infrastructure, renewable energy, clean coal and biomass gasification, carbon capture, biofuel, natural gas, sustainable built environment, energy storage, and a significant number of Interprofessional Projects (IPROs) in energy and sustainability related areas.
+WISER continues to make significant progress in establishing a national and international reputation for the University in the energy and sustainability area that is of global interest—representing one of the major issues that the world is facing today and will continue to face in the future.